tsoumagas-benjamin/NextcordBot/README.md

 ## Heroku

 `runtime.txt` and `Procfile` are used for Heroku configuration and can be deleted in case you do not plan on hosting there.

+## Fly.io

+Check out `Dockerfile`, `fly.toml`, and `fly.yml` under workflows under .github.
+You can follow along with the official documentation here: https://fly.io/docs/getting-started/ or watch Jonah Lawrence's video if you prefer a video guide: https://youtu.be/J7Fm7MdZn_E.

 ## IDE Configuration